Richa-rani02/Decoor/README.md

 ##  About

-DecorKart is an e-commerce platform for the Home decor products.
+Decoor is an e-commerce platform for the Home decor products.
 You can buy products of your favourite category.

 ---